schlae/HardDriveInfo/README.md

 The write drive circuit takes differential digital data from the WDATA\_IN pins and outputs it (with a current set by the WRITE\_CUR pin) on the WDO pins during write mode.
 Write mode is entered when DC\_UNSAFE# is deasserted, WRT\_OK is asserted, and WRT\_GATE# is asserted (DRV\_SEL# is ignored).

-VHS senses when the voltage in the heads exceeds a limit of about 3.5V, and when this happens, WRT\_FAULT# asserts.
+Voltage Head Safe (VHS) senses when the average center tap voltage of the heads exceeds a limit of about 3.5V, and when this happens, WRT\_FAULT# asserts, because this indicates that multiple heads have been selected.
+If the voltage is below some minimum threshold (indicated that no heads are selected) it may also trigger a write fault.

-VCTAP is driven to 12V in write mode and otherwise goes to 5.3V.
+VCTAP is driven to 12V in write mode and otherwise goes to 5.3V (for reads).
 It is controlled by WRT\_GATE# alone, for some reason.
+This drives the center tap voltage of the currently-selected head.

 The power supply monitor asserts DC\_UNSAFE# when the 5V rail falls below 4.2V (rising threshold is 4.23) or when the 12V rail falls below 9.54V (rising threshold is 9.67V).